dribnet/purvs/README.md

-## Initial Ideas
+## Progress #1

-Since my last project was more of an abstract representation of time, for this project I want to do more of a 'literal' font for this project.
+Doesn't work on chrome to well.

-For my idea I wanted to experiment with remixing the existing font of Helvetica Neue, currently i'm thinking of the user will select a letter(A,B,C) it will generate the normal letter and through changing the parameters with sliders the form will change or have the form be created by different objects(ellipses,points,etc) I believe this can be achieved easily but for the more complex parameters I believe I will have to generate a image of the font and manipulate the pixels of that image.
+In the last update I said I wanted to create this 'literal font' but remixed and I went on to figure out how to generate a image of the font and manipulate the pixels.

-In this experiment I found the framework confusing so I just stripped it down to focus on the fundamental basics then will slowly implement my code into the framework once I understand it better.
-As a starting point I just want the size of the text to change by the slider.
+I thought I would have to use the createImage function but I did some research on my inspirations/precedents and stumbled upon the generative gestaltung book for web and it showed a way to create what I wanted to do.
+In this commit it's an example from the book and I've just been playing around with the code and removing things so I can understand it better to create my own font based on it.